whipowill/quake-mod-scarlet/README.md

 ## Changelog

+- February 2024
+    - Add option to make grenades not detonate on touch
 - June 2023 - ``v1.4.x``
     - Added deaths count to scoreboard (assuming you have [HUD](https://github.com/whipowill/quake-mod-hud))
     - Bots no longer trigger next game from intermission